Mikeyzilla/mikebudgetprojectpublic/mikebudgetapp/KnownIssues.md

 Known Issues:

-A) Reintroduce changes made on broken state branch.
-Then, once it's all merged, delete the broken branch.

-B) Implement BudgetService, CategoryService, and CategoryEntryService in Frontend.
+A) Implement BudgetService, CategoryService, and CategoryEntryService in Frontend.

 B) Connect Sign Up to backend using UserService (frontend UserService).